bramtayl/Justly/README.md

 In the "File" menu, you can choose among the following options:

 - "Open" to open a previously saved song.
-- "Import MusicXML" to import an uncompressed MusicXML file using [5-limit tuning](https://en.wikipedia.org/wiki/Five-limit_tuning#The_just_ratios) based on the key signature.
+- "Import MusicXML" to import an uncompressed MusicXML file (see below).
 - "Save" to save the song in the previous location.
 - "Save As" to save the song in a new location.
 - "Export recording" to export a recording of the song as a wav file.